 - Only ignite the number of piles that can be easily and effectively controlled.
 Space the piles out and watch for flying embers.
 Do not ignite burn piles in high wind or extreme heat conditions.

-Backyard Burns may be subject to burn bans in extreme fire danger conditions.
-If you are going to have a backyard burn on your property, you must complete the Burn Permit Request below and follow the above listed tips for safe burning.
-If you have questions about this, please call us at 541.360.0029.
+Backyard Burns may be subject to further restrictions in extreme fire danger conditions (including no burn days).
+If you are going to have a backyard burn on your property, you must complete a Burn Permit Request and follow the above listed tips for safe burning.
+If you have questions about this, please call us at 541-360-0029.